What can therapy do for me?

 Does medication interfere with this work?

-In some cases a combination of medication in depth inner work is the right course of action.
-Working with your medical doctor you determine what's best for you.
+In some cases medication may be right course of action.
+Although I do not prescribe medication, if it is indicated I refer you to your medical doctor you determine what's best for you.
 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
-Instead of just treating the symptom, working with early life fragments using a toold called Clean Language can address the cause of distress and the behavior patterns that limit progress.
+Instead of just treating the symptom, working with early life hurts can address the cause of distress and the behavior patterns that limit progress.
 It is unnecessary to replay content that was traumatic to you.
-You can best achieve sustainable growth and a greater sense of well-being with an integrative multidimensional approach to wellness.
+You can best achieve sustainable growth and a sense of well-being by taking responsibility to change in yourself.

 Do you accept insurance?
 How does insurance work?